 The series ends with Arisu and Usagi happening upon a control room full of dead "gamemasters" — another league of players working for what remains an unseen antagonist.
 It is then revealed that the next chapter in the Borderland will offer an even greater challenge: the face cards.

-When is Alice In Borderland Season 2 release date?
+When might Alice In Borderland Season 2 be released?

 With so much of the plot still shrouded in mystery (Who's pulling the strings?
 What is the Borderland?
 What do the face card challenges entail?), there's plenty to get excited about in Season 2.
 And judging by the many twists and jaw-dropping set pieces encountered so far, the journey towards salvation will no doubt be full of surprises.